DarknessTech/pbixrefresher2020/README.md

-Script for automation of refreshing Power BI workbooks.
+Script for automation of refreshing Power BI Desktop workbooks.
 Built on Python 3.8, pywinauto, pyautogui.

 Based on:
 dubravcik/pbixrefresher-python (original script)